Oregon Board of Trustees

 Thomas Syltebo, MD

 After attending the University of Washington School of Medicine and completing his residency in family medicine in 1980, Dr. Syltebo worked at Salud de la Familia Health Clinic in Woodburn, OR, as part of the National Health Service Corp.
 He joined Kaiser Permanente Northwest (KPNW) in 1983, practicing first in Vancouver, WA, then at Bess Kaiser Medical Center in Portland, where he was chief of staff and area medical director.
 He became operations medical director for primary care services in 1996, and returned to full-time clinical practice in adult primary care in 2002.
-Dr. Syltebo left clinical practice in 2009 to become the clinical quality representative (liaison between the delivery system and health plan component) of KPNW.
+Dr. Syltebo left clinical practice in 2009 to become the clinical quality representative (liaison between the delivery system and health plan) with KPNW.
 Before Q Corp’s merger with HealthInsight, he chaired the Q Corp board of directors.
-He also serves on the Oregon Educators Benefits Board.
+He now serves on the Oregon Educators Benefits Board.

 Coordinator of Patient- and Family-Centered Care and Coordinator of Patient and Family Advisory Council, PeaceHealth Medical Group